ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

 # Notes & Research

+I made a whole 'blog' system for this... yet here we are....

+   ( nudge, nudge )

 If you couldn't tell, I'm training my AIs on my own works.

 A personally made AI trained on personally made images / videos / photos / code / writing.